 Details of new standards and interpretations not yet effective and the expected impact on the Group results are contained in the financial statements note 46 Accounting standards and interpretations not effective at 30 June 2020.

 Basis of consolidation

 The consolidated financial statements include the financial statements of the Company and its subsidiaries.
 Subsidiaries are entities controlled by the Group.
 Control is achieved when the Company has the power over an investee, is exposed, or has rights, to a variable return from its involvement with an investee; and has the ability to use its power to affect its returns.

-The Company reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of these three elements.
+The Company reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the following.

 When the Company has less than a majority of the voting rights of an investee, it considers that it has power over the investee when the voting rights are sufficient to give it the practical ability to direct the relevant activities of the investee unilaterally.
 The Company considers all relevant facts and circumstances in assessing whether or not the Company's voting rights in an investee are sufficient to give it power, including the size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders; potential voting rights held by the Company, other vote holders or other parties; rights arising from other contractual arrangements; and any additional facts and circumstances that indicate that the Company has, or does not have, the current ability to direct the relevant activities at the time that decisions need to be made, including voting patterns at previous shareholders' meetings.

 The results of subsidiaries acquired or disposed of during the year are included in the consolidated income statement from the date the Company gains control until the date when the Company ceases to control the subsidiary.

 Profit or loss and each component of other comprehensive income are attributed to the owners of the Company and to the non-controlling interests.